rbmanez/Prosper-IT-Consulting-Internship/README.md

 - Each Friday we had Sprint Retrospective, which is a quick discussion during the daily stand up that explains what was helpful and what was detrimental to productivity and team work flow.
 These meetings were meant to improve communication and coordination within the team, including the project manager.

 #### My Take Away Lessons
+- I gained the experience of working with a dev team to develop software on the front-end and back-end.
 - Patience and persistence are keys to improvement.
 - Be comfortable with not knowing something, break down requirements into manageable steps, clarify any uncertainties, and move forward towards a solution.
 - I learned to not jump straight into implementation.
 Instead, seek first to gain a full understanding of what the user story is really asking and requiring.
 Look around the app and code base and become familiar with the environment.
 Do some initial research if necessary.